Many have said,

 This is where the crossover into Autumn happens, especially in the old days.
 Dark eyes and hair, and you were a Winter.
 In both, words like strong, bold, practical, and determined, could apply, so personality quizzes got mixed up.
 Both can be passive-aggressive.
 Autumn usually has more compassion and less intensity, but not always.
 Too much history goes into shaping personality to figure out Season by character.

 There is no Soft True Winter in the colour system that I practice.
 That just basically means True Summer.
 However, True Winter is not fully saturated.
-Next to Bright Winter, it looks quite soft, like True Summer in many colours.
+Next to Bright Winter, it is softer.
 What this skin cares about more than saturation is coolness.

 Keep distance between colours.
 Lights next to darks.
-Avoid too matchy (black shoes with berry dress feels better than all berry).
+Avoid too matchy (black shoes with purple dress feels better than all purple).

 A Gentle Dark Autumn